Components Install

 end

-You may have a modal/1 function defined already, which will cause a clash with PetalComponents.Modal.modal/1.
+With Phoenix 1.6 or below, you may have a modal/1 function defined already, which will cause a clash with PetalComponents.Modal.modal/1.
 Check in live_helpers.ex and remove it.

 Petal Components work fine with Phoenix 1.7 - there just will be some naming conflicts as the Phoenix generator now creates a file called core_components.ex, which has some function components defined in there.